ashward/byrnesjs/README.md

 For example, that query string parsing package doesn't need to access the network, the filesystem, or the shell, so let's just prevent it doing so.

-This is where package level sandboxing can help.
+This is where package sandboxing can help.

-ByrnesJS is a library which will prevent any code accessing privileged operations (currently 'net', 'fs', and 'child_process'), except for certain packages which you explicitly allow.
+ByrnesJS is a library which will prevent any code accessing privileged operations, except for certain packages which you explicitly allow.

 It allows to you only give permissions to access the filesystem, network, or shell to those libraries which should be accessing them.
 If a library tries to access something which hasn't been given permission to access then that access will be denied.